Eruca vesicaria aka Arugula

 Arugula, Edible Rocket, Garden Rocket

-How to care for Arugula
+How difficult is it to take care of Arugula

 With a bit of knowledge and dedication, you can successfully care for Arugula, making it a rewarding choice for those seeking a moderate challenge.